Probabilistic Domain Adaptation for Biomedical Image Segmentation: Acknowledgments

 \section{Acknowledgments}

-We would like to express their gratitude to Sartorius AG for support of this re- search through the Quantitative Cell Analytics Initiative (QuCellAI) and would also like to extend our thanks to all partners involved in the initiative for their contributions and valuable insights.
-We also gratefully acknowledge the com- puting time granted by the Resource Allocation Board and provided on the supercomputer Lise and Emmy at NHR@ZIB and NHR@Göttingen as part of the NHR infrastructure.
-The calculations for this research were conducted with computing resources under the project nim00007.
+We would like to express their gratitude to Sartorius AG for support of this research through the Quantitative Cell Analytics Initiative (QuCellAI) and would also like to extend our thanks to all partners involved in the initiative for their contributions and valuable insights.
+The work of Anwai Archit was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - PA 4341/2-1.
+Constantin Pape is supported by the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under Germany’s Excellence Strategy - EXC 2067/1-390729940.
+This work is supported by the Ministry of Science and Culture of Lower Saxony through funds from the program zukunft.niedersachsen of the Volkswagen Foundation for the ’CAIMed – Lower Saxony Center for Artificial Intelligence and Causal Methods in Medicine’ project (grant no. ZN4257).
+We gratefully acknowledge the computing time granted by the Resource Allocation Board and provided on the supercomputer Emmy at NHR@Göttingen as part of the NHR infrastructure, under the project nim00007.